pjaos/mpy_tool/mcu_template_software/examples/project_template_5/README.md

             await asyncio.sleep(1)
             count += 1
 ```

+You may want to modify the above code for your projects functionality to read some values from sensors.
+These values can be used to update values in a dictionary.
+The setParamDict() method on the WebServer class (lib/webserver.py) should be used to pass a reference to this dictionary which is
+then used by the WebServer class to update the values on the webpage served to the client.

 ## Scan tool
 If the SCAN button is selected in the mpu_tool_gui SCAN tab the following can be produced.